 In 1972, Lady Sings The Blues was adapted into an Oscar-nominated film starring Diana Ross as Billie Holiday.

-You can visit Billie Holiday's offical website by clicking here.
+You can visit Billie Holiday's official website by clicking here.